 Health risks associated with MMT use were a further concern in the debate.
+The

-The ing a bill to ban MM House transcript quotes EDF toxicologist Dr. Ellen K. Silbergeld's testimony before the U.S. Environmental Protection Agency:
+House transcript quotes EDF toxicologist Dr. Ellen K. Silbergeld's testimony before the U.S. Environmental Protection Agency:

-"We know that manganese at high dose is a demonstrated human neurotoxin with persistent and irreversible pathological effects on brain structure and resulting severe impairments in movement and mental state," said Silbergeld, who went on to explain that the t based on health concerns.
-In 1995, however, EPA was forced to allow the sale of MMT after a court ruled that the agency lacked authority to consider its health effects.
+"We know that manganese at high dose is a demonstrated human neurotoxin with persistent and irreversible pathological effects on brain structure and resulting severe impairments in movement and mental state," said Silbergeld, who went on to explain that the effects of the long-term low dose exposure that would result from MMT use are unknown.
+EDF opposes the sale of MMT in the U.S. until adequate, independent health testing shows it to be safe.